bdinh/tic-tac-toe/README.md

-# Interactive Game
+# Tic-Tac-Toe

-This repository contains code for an interactive web game, created for the [Client-Side Web Development](https://canvas.uw.edu/courses/1118282) course at the UW iSchool.
+###### NO LONGER BEING UPDATED

+### Project Description:
+A simple interactive game of Tic-Tac-Toe, supplemented with a brief explanation to game-theory.

-The site can be viewed at <https://info343b-a17.github.io/game-bdinh/>
+The site can be viewed at [here](https://bdinh.github.io/tic-tac-toe/)